-Therefore, if you opt for a fee-based broker, you might find they’re not able to offer you a quality service.
-Moreover, if the company goes bust, they won’t provide an ongoing service throughout the loan term.
+Therefore, if you opt for a fee-based broker, you might find they’re not able to offer you a quality mortgage broking practices.
+Moreover, if the company goes bust, they won’t provide an ongoing home loan service throughout the loan term.

 Will I save money on my home loan with a mortgage broker?

-Mortgage brokers save customers time and effort.
+Mortgage brokers with an Australian Credit Licence save customers time and effort.
 They’ll help you make massive cost savings on your home loan product.

 When you engage a broker, they’ll ask you about your personal objectives and financial circumstances.
 They’ll use the information provided to determine which lenders and home loan products suit your needs.
 Essentially, they do all the legwork.
 The average home buyer doesn’t have the industry experience necessary to research hundreds of home loans.